ashfurrow/MBLTDev/README.md

 MBLTDev
 =======

 Demo of using ReactiveCocoa with Swift at [MBLTDev 2014](http://mbltdev.ru).
+Slides are available [online](https://speakerdeck.com/ashfurrow/functional-reactive-programming-in-swift).

 Instructions
 ----------------